juliarcha/putty-ssh-auth-docs/tutorial.md

     > **TIP**
     >
-    > You can verify that the `.ssh` directory was successfuly created by running this command:
+    > You can verify that the `.ssh` directory was successfully created by running this command:
     >
     > ```shell
     > dir .ssh